Ziszel/The-Hands-of-Nathan-Woodcock/docs/gdd.md

 Sometime after becoming 'the toughest of 'em all', Nathan Woodcock enjoys a quiet school life with his girlfriend and nerdy buddy, Buddy.

-When Buddy arrives beaten, with the news that the schools are rising once more to find a new hardnoc, Woodcock sets out to put them in their place once more.
+When Buddy arrives beaten, with the news that the schools are rising once more to find a new Hardnoc, Woodcock sets out to put them in their place once more.

 ## Plot Summary

 Months before the start of the game, Nathan Woodcock has become known as 'The Toughest of 'em All'.
-Using this title he has managed to create peace amongst the schools and stop bullying from taking place; however, that all changes when his friend, Buddy, arrives beaten with news that the schools are now rising up to find a new hardknock.
+Using this title he has managed to create peace amongst the schools and stop bullying from taking place; however, that all changes when his friend, Buddy, arrives beaten with news that the schools are now rising up to find a new Hardknoc.

-Pissed, Woodcock leaves his girlfriend with Buddy and scives off school to prove once more that he is: The Toughest of 'em All.
+With eyes of fury, Woodcock leaves his girlfriend with Buddy and scives off school to prove once more that he is: The Toughest of 'em All.

 Heading to the closest school, where Buddy was attacked, Woodcock arrives at Chase Academy, a former comprehensive just like his own school.